Black Mirror (2017 video game): Plot

 The three leave the village and, at Rory's request, go to the greenhouse on the property, where Rory performs a ritual to further strengthen David's connection with his father, who is revealed to be the ghostly boy David has been seeing.
 Rory succumbs to his injury in the greenhouse and Leah and David go back to the castle, where they find Margaret, who was beaten by Andrew, who has taken Eddie through a secret passage underneath the castle.
 David and Leah leave, after which Rosemary appears and attacks Margaret for enforcing her captivity; the two die in the fight.
 David has another vision, which he now knows is him seeing into the past, showing John accusing Edward of killing Cecilia.
 At this moment John penetrates the darkness of the Black Mirror, so that he pushes Edward to the ground and murders him with a model band.
 John's ghost appears again David forgives him and thanks his father.
 David and Leah now make their way through the passage to the Black Mirror in a cave.
 Leah disappears on the way.
 After this, John appears again as a ghost and leads David to the Black Mirror cave waiting for him.
 He finds Andrew, who is holding unconscious Eddie and Leah in front of the Black Mirror.
 Andrew is attempting a resurrection ritual intended to bring Edward back into this world, and needs the blood of three Gordons and a soul.
 Andrew kills Eddie and uses Leah as a bargaining chip to convince David to cut his hands for the blood offering.
 David deceives Andrew and snatches the knife from him, whereupon Leah pushes him into the Black Mirror.
 As Andrew sinks inside, the ghost of Cecilia appears, whom Andrew never met, and takes Andrew into the depths of the Mirror.
 The cave collapses, and David and Leah escape.
 Outside, the pair set Rory's body on the boat they had previously used and set it out to the lake, where John happily watches.

 Gameplay

 Unlike the original trilogy, which was point-and-click in nature, Black Mirror is a more modern graphic adventure title.
 Players are free to explore the mansion at will, interacting with various objects in the environment to collect items and solve puzzles.
 Various characters can be found within the mansion including members of the Gordon family and staff, who may have information that can aid the investigation.
 As the story progresses, more areas of the Gordon's property become available.

 Release

-The game was announced on August 16, 2017, with a trailer and November 28 release date being given.
-The title was released on November 28 for Linux, Microsoft Windows, OS X, PlayStation 4, and Xbox One.
-Physical copies were produced for the console versions, while the Linux, Windows and OS X releases were digital exclusives.
+Black Mirror was announced in August 2017 with a trailer and November 28 release date.
+It was released for Linux, Microsoft Windows, OS X, PlayStation 4 and Xbox One.
+Physical copies of the console versions exist, while the Linux, Windows and OS X releases are digital exclusives.